 Problem

-Hosting your documentation on a single server in one geographic region (e.g., US-East) means that users in other parts of the world (e.g., Europe or Asia) will experience significant network latency.
-Every page load, image, and script must travel thousands of miles, making your documentation feel sluggish and unresponsive for a global audience.
+Hosting documentation on a single server in one geographic region (e.g., US-East) creates significant network latency for users elsewhere.
+Every page load, image, and script travels thousands of miles.
+This makes your documentation feel sluggish for a global audience.

 Why it matters

 High latency directly harms the developer experience.
-Even if your documentation is well-written and lightweight, the “Time to First Byte” (TTFB) is limited by the laws of physics.
-If your site feels slow, developers are more likely to lose focus or abandon your tool entirely in favour of one with faster, more accessible documentation.
+Even if your documentation is well-written and lightweight, the “Time to First Byte” (TTFB) is limited by physics.
+If your site feels slow, developers lose focus or abandon your tool in favour of faster alternatives.

 Approach

-The optimal solution is to deploy your site to an Edge CDN.
-Because docmd generates pure static assets (HTML, CSS, JS), it is perfectly suited for edge distribution.
-CDNs replicate your files across hundreds of globally distributed “Edge Nodes,” serving your users from the data center closest to them.
+The optimal solution is to deploy your site to an Edge CDN. docmd generates pure static assets (HTML, CSS, JS), making it perfectly suited for edge distribution.
+CDNs replicate files across globally distributed “Edge Nodes” to serve users from the closest data centre.

 Implementation